Mercury(II) chloride

-Mercury(II) chloride (or mercury bichloride, mercury dichloride), historically also known as sulema or corrosive sublimate, is the inorganic chemical compound of mercury and chlorine with the formula HgCl2.
-It is white crystalline solid and is a laboratory reagent and a molecular compound that is very toxic to humans.
-Once used as a treatment for syphilis, it is no longer used for medicinal purposes because of mercury toxicity and the availability of superior treatments.
+Mercury(II) chloride (mercury bichloride, mercury dichloride, mercuric chloride), historically also sulema or corrosive sublimate, is the inorganic chemical compound of mercury and chlorine with the formula HgCl2, used as a laboratory reagent.
+It is a white crystalline solid and a molecular compound that is very toxic to humans.
+Once used as a first line treatment for syphilis, it has been replaced by the more effective and less toxic procaine penicillin since at least 1948.

 Synthesis

 Mercuric chloride is obtained by the action of chlorine on mercury or on mercury(I) chloride.
 It can also be produced by the addition of hydrochloric acid to a hot, concentrated solution of mercury(I) compounds such as the nitrate: